CLI reference

 The payload contents will be output as an audit log, so if the log level is higher than the audit level, it will be forced to be set to the audit level.

-Strictly speaking, it does not mean that no requests will be sent at all, but GET requests with no payload data or side effects may be sent.
+Strictly speaking, it does not mean no requests will be sent, but GET requests with no payload data or side effects may be sent.
 This is because sometimes the response data from the GET request is needed to assemble subsequent requests.

 --log-level